 Employment Outlook and Salary Information

-According to the BLS, the projected job growth for elementary school teachers was 12% from 2012-2022.
-The BLS reported the mean annual wage for elementary school teachers in May 2014 was $56,830.
+According to the BLS, the projected job growth for elementary school teachers was 6% from 2014 to 2024.
+The BLS reported the mean annual income for elementary school teachers in May 2014 was $56,830.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: